02. July 2024

 Today’s environment is characterised by the deep negative impact of armed conflict, the spread of illegal and illicit economies and state capture, the scarcity and overuse of resources, rapid energy and technological transformation, and stark social inequalities.
 All these are fuelling feelings of injustice and globalising double standards.

-Despite threats to the rule-based order that international organisations have worked to foster globally over the past 80 years, traditional institutions such the United Nations and OECD have not disappeared.
+Despite threats to the rules-based order that international organisations have worked to foster globally over the past 80 years, traditional institutions such as the United Nations and OECD have not disappeared.
 They are, in fact, making notable efforts to adapt to new realities by bringing best practices to the fore and promoting innovative solutions.

 Of these, Collective Action and other forms of multi-stakeholder cooperation are proving to be some of the most promising.